gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ### Kubernetes / OpenShift

-There are requirements before creating a Kubernetes/OpenShift pool:
+There are some requirements before creating a Kubernetes/OpenShift pool:

+* `kubectl` must be available in the `PATH` of the Linux user running Gatling Enterprise.
+This is taken care of in our installer or in our AWS and Azure MarketPlace offers, but this might not be the case if you manually handpicked and installed each component.
 * Docker Hub should be reachable from your infrastructure, otherwise you'll need to [build the injector image](https://github.com/gatling/frontline-injector-docker-image) and push it to your private registry.
 * A service account able to manage pods and services (either attached to Gatling Enterprise or for its token).